SSWConsulting/SSW.Rules.Content/rules/using-mfa/rule.md

 ### **P﻿asswordless sign-in**

-I﻿f you use the Microsoft Authenticator app, you can go one step further and get rid of the need to remember a password.
+I﻿f you use the Microsoft Authenticator app, you can go one step further and get rid of the need to type a password.
 To enable passwordless sign-in:

 1. Open the Authenticator app, and tap on the account you want to enable it for
 2. Tap Enable phone sign-in and tap Continue